panoply/syncify/readme.md

 </summary>
 <p>

-An array list of glob path patterns to **asset** files.
-These will be written to the `assets` directory of your defined `output` path.
+An array list of glob path patterns for **asset** files.
+These will be written in the `assets` directory of your defined `output` path.
 Please note that you if you transforming CSS, SCSS, SASS or SVG file types using Syncify then you do not need to define those paths here as the transform option will do automatically route them.
 This is the same for assets being processed by spawns.
 Any paths defined in `assets` will typically just pass through.

+**Understanding Spawns in watch mode**

+Syncify will automatically set watch paths of assets when running in watch mode.
+It will glob match all files being written to your defined `{output}/assets` path but exclude those which you have set to be handled or transformed.
+For example, if you are using a JavaScript bundler like webpack of rollup, Syncify will watch for any files that are written and handled by these tools or any other spawned process for that matter and once written will trigger an upload.

 </p>
 </details>